electrode-io/electrode-native/docs/cli/platform/config/set.md

 **default** : false

 - `codePushAccessKey` [string]
 Code push access key associated with your account

+- `codePushCustomServerUrl` [string]
+CodePush custom server url, in case you are not using the Microsoft CodePush server.

+- `codePushProxy`
+CodePush proxy server url.

+- `codePushCustomHeaders`
+CodePush custom extra http headers.

 - `max-package-cache-size` [number]
 The maximum disk space to use for the package cache, in Bytes.